 In his book Drive: The Surprising Truth About What Motivates Us, Daniel H. Pink examines professional compensation and how it does (and does not) motivate employees.
 He contends that base pay is fundamentally important to fulfill a biological need to support oneself and one's family.
-It also matters that individuals feel that they are fairly paid for the skills they hold and the work they do. |xix|
+It also matters that individuals feel that they are fairly paid for the skills they hold and the work they do.^{bxiv}

 The traditional "step-and-lane" pay schedule, though objective, is inconsistent with a desire for fair pay because it ignores the performance and skill level of individual teachers, the reach and responsibility level of individual teachers, and the market value of the skills individual teachers bring to the job.
-Under the 2022-23 pay schedule, for example, a teacher with 25 years of experience earns at least \$15,000 more than their colleagues with 10 years of experience, even if they are doing the exact same job, equally as well.
+Under the 2024-25 pay schedule, for example, a teacher with 25 years of experience earns at least \$7,500 more than their colleagues with 10 years of experience, even if they are doing the exact same job, equally as well.
 Pay is also rarely adjusted for the many teachers who do more work, either by having a larger classroom, taking on a more challenging group of students, or spending extra time guiding their peers.

 Similarly, the current pay schedule is not fair for teachers who have skills that are in high demand in the labor market.
 A math teacher, for example, might reasonably find it unfair that their math major peers are earning around \$9,000 more five years into their career (see Exhibit V.7 on page 29).
 This unfairness, or lack of market-based pay, might help explain why there are generally higher vacancy rates in higher-demand majors.
-The remedy does not have to fully close the pay gap for a high-demand major because teaching also has intrinsic value, but research finds that substantial pay supplements for hard-to-staff subjects can help fill these critical vacancies. bx
+The remedy does not have to fully close the pay gap for a high-demand major because teaching also has intrinsic value, but research finds that substantial pay supplements for hard-to-staff subjects can help fill these critical vacancies.
+Lexy

 And while there are many dimensions of fairness, equitable pay also should examine the difficulty of one's job.
 Research makes it clear that more effective teachers are drawn to teach in more affluent schools.
 In an equitable (or fair) pay system, that disparity would at least partially be addressed with additional pay.
+In an equitable (or fair) pay system, that disparity would at least partially be addressed with additional pay.